Religion in Armenia: Molokans

 The Molokans, a Russian religious group who reject church hierarchy and some Russian Orthodox practices, have a presence in Armenia dating from the early 19th century.
 Armenian Molokans have low intermarriage rates, and are generally educated in Russian-language schools; most are fluent in both Russian and Armenian.
 Molokans maintain a communal identity, and rural Molokan villages continue with a traditional lifestyle.

-The 2011 Armenian census counted 2,874 Molokans and the 2022 census counted 2,000 Molokans.
+The 2022 census counted 2,000 Molokans.

 In 1802, Alexander I ordered that adherents of religious sects should be relocated to southern areas of the Russian Empire; Armenian regions such as Lori, Lake Sevan, Dilijan, and Zangezur were chosen for new Russian settlements.
 Mass migration of Molokans (as well as Doukhobors, Khlysts, and Skoptsy) to the Caucasus took place in the 1830s, when Nicholas I focused efforts on resettlement, particularly to Armenia.
 19th-century Molokan settlements include the villages of Vorontsovka, Nikitino, Voskresenovka, Privolnoye, Elenovka, Semyonovka, Nadezhdino, and Mikhailovka.

 The Molokans of Armenia supported the establishment of the Soviet Union, and were active in the Revolutionary movement.
 Soviet dekulakization policy in the 1920s caused discontentment among the Molokans, and some wanted to emigrate to Russia or Persia; eventually, most chose to stay in Soviet Armenia.
 Beginning in the 1930s Molokans migrated in large numbers to cities due to collectivization of rural land.

 Assyrians

-According to the Census of 2011, there are 1,733 Assyrians in Armenia.
+According to the Census of 2022, there are 524 Assyrians in Armenia.

 Protestantism

-Since the end of the Soviet Union, American Protestant missionaries have been proselytising in the country.
-The 2011 census counted 29,280 Evangelicals (1% of the population) and 773 other Protestants.
+The 2022 census counted 15,836 Evangelicals and 280 other Protestants.

 Restorationism

-The Jehovah's Witnesses have estimated their membership at 11,500; the 2011 census found 8,695.
+The 2022 census found 5,282 Jehovah's Witnesses.

-The Church of Jesus Christ of Latter-day Saints claims approximately 3,000 adherents in Armenia at the end of 2011; the 2011 census found 241.
+The 2022 census found 85 followers of The Church of Jesus Christ of Latter-day Saints.